-Where to stay in Montreal?
-Our best recommendations
+Where to Stay in Montreal: Our Top Recommendations

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Hello everyone!
-I’m happy to be back with you today with a brand new article that I’m sure will help you out.
-I’m going to give you an idea of the best places to stay in Montreal for your next trip!
+Hello, everyone!
+I’m happy to be back today with a brand-new article that should make planning your next trip much easier.
+Here’s a guide to some of the best places to stay in Montreal!

-We also have a dedicated article on the best hotels in Montreal if you want to treat yourself!
-And if you’re planning to explore more of the Quebec region, we’ve put together a comprehensive guide on where to stay in Saguenay.
+We also have a dedicated guide to the best hotels in Montreal if you feel like treating yourself!
+And if you’re planning to explore more of Quebec, we’ve put together a comprehensive guide to where to stay in Saguenay.

-- the area’s atmosphere, nearby attractions and the number of days you’ll be in town.
+- the neighborhood’s atmosphere, nearby attractions, and how many days you’ll be in town.

-At the end of the article, I’ll give you some recommendations for things to do in Montreal that we love!
+At the end of the article, I’ll also share a few of our favorite things to do in Montreal!

-If you need a car to visit around Montreal, we find DiscoverCars always have great deals !
+If you need a car to explore the area around Montreal, we often find great deals through DiscoverCars!

 Old Montreal / Old Port

-Obviously, the first neighbourhood I mention is one of Montréal’s most touristy areas—and for good reason: it’s the city’s historic centre, Old Montréal.
-As you might guess, it isn’t the most affordable location, but its geography is ideal—especially if you have only a few days to visit—because the district is well served by at least two metro stations.
-With its old‑world charm and cobblestone streets, it’s a very popular choice for travellers seeking a romantic, picturesque atmosphere.
+The first neighborhood on this list is one of Montréal’s most touristy areas—and for good reason.
+Old Montréal is the city’s historic center.
+As you might expect, it isn’t the most affordable place to stay, but its location is ideal, especially if you only have a few days to explore, and the district is served by at least two metro stations.
+With its old-world charm and cobblestone streets, it’s a popular choice for travelers looking for a romantic, picturesque atmosphere.

-Hotels in Old Montréal often blend historic architecture with modern amenities, letting you immerse yourself fully in the city’s history.
-You’ll also be close to major attractions such as Notre‑Dame Basilica, the Old Port, Bonsecours Market, the cobblestone lanes of Old Montréal, and many restaurants and shops.
+Hotels in Old Montréal often combine historic architecture with modern amenities, making it easy to soak up the city’s history.
+You’ll also be close to major attractions such as Notre-Dame Basilica, the Old Port, Bonsecours Market, Old Montréal’s cobblestone streets, and plenty of restaurants and shops.

 - Auberge Alternative offers rooms from $50 excl. tax / night.
-It sits in Old Montréal, and Square‑Victoria metro station is only an 8‑minute walk away.
+It’s located in Old Montréal, just an 8-minute walk from Square-Victoria metro station.

-- There’s also Auberge Saint Paul (Alt Hostel) in Old Montréal, which provides free Wi‑Fi and air‑conditioned rooms.
-The Old Port of Montréal is less than a 5‑minute walk away.
+- There’s also Auberge Saint Paul (Alt Hostel), located in Old Montréal, with free Wi-Fi and air-conditioned rooms.
+The Old Port of Montréal is less than a 5-minute walk away.

 Mid-range budget

-- Hyatt Centric Montréal: This super‑central hotel features a seasonal rooftop outdoor pool with panoramic views of Montréal, private parking, a gym, and a restaurant.
-Expect prices from $250 excl. tax / night for double occupancy.
-Nearby Berri‑UQAM station lets you reach anywhere in the city in no time.
+- Hyatt Centric Montréal: This centrally located hotel features a seasonal outdoor rooftop pool with panoramic views of Montréal, as well as private parking, a gym, and a restaurant.
+Rates start at $250 excl. tax / night for two people.
+Nearby Berri-UQAM station makes it easy to get around the city.

-Mélanie and Sylvain also tried the Hyatt Place Montréal – Downtown, another location in the city, and they loved it!
+Mélanie and Sylvain also tried the Hyatt Place Montréal – Downtown, another of the brand’s locations in the city, and they loved it!

-Staying in a hotel can feel impersonal, but it adds a touch of prestige to your holiday.
-And if you’re going to do it, why not go for the best of the best:
+A hotel stay can sometimes feel impersonal, but it can also add a touch of luxury to your trip.
+And if you’re going to splurge, why not consider some of the city’s standout options?

-- Ideally located in a historic building, the Hôtel Place d’Armes blends old and new, offering top‑of‑the‑line amenities sure to delight.
-Along with the 701 terrace—great for a cocktail overlooking the Old Port—you can continue the evening at the ground‑floor Kyo Japanese bar, which serves refined, generous Japanese cuisine and a selection of Japanese spirits.
+- Ideally located in a historic building, the Hôtel Place d’Armes blends old and new, with upscale amenities throughout.
+After enjoying a cocktail on the 701 terrace overlooking the Old Port, you can continue the evening at Kyo, the Japanese bar on the ground floor, which serves refined, generous dishes alongside a selection of Japanese spirits.

 - Last but not least, I recommend the Hôtel Nelligan.
-Also located in the heart of Old Montréal, it offers high‑end services such as a rooftop terrace, a renowned bar‑restaurant, a fitness room, and 24‑hour concierge service.
+Also in the heart of Old Montréal, it offers upscale amenities including a rooftop terrace, a renowned bar and restaurant, a fitness room, and 24-hour concierge service.

 | Accommodation | Pros | Cons | Price Range | Booking |